Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Msie/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. MSIE JavaScript Engine was updated to version 3.0.0;
+   MSIE JavaScript Engine was updated to version 3.0.1.
-   2. Added a ability to interrupt execution of the script;
-   3. Added a ability to pre-compile scripts;
-   4. In configuration settings of the MSIE JS engine was added one new property - `MaxStackSize` (default `492` or `984` KB);
-   5. Added support of .NET Standard 2.0.

    =============
    DOCUMENTATION